About the Author of the Blogsite, Not the Author of the Bible::

 Esther 10:1-3 The Book of Esther [in Smaller Chunks]

 And king Ahasuerus, [a.k.a.
-Xerxes, placed] a tribute upon the land & upon the [coastal islands] of the sea.
+Xerxes,] laid, [a.k.a. placed,] a tribute upon the land, & upon the [coastal islands] of the sea.

 [Matthew 22:17-21 Therefore, tell us, What [do] you think?
 Is it lawful to give tribute to Caesar, or not?
-But Jesus [realized] their wickedness & said, Why [do] you tempt Me, you hypocrites?
+But Jesus [realized] their wickedness, & said, Why [do] you tempt Me, you hypocrites?
 [Show] Me the tribute money.
 And they brought to [Jesus] a penny.
-And He said to them, Whose is this image & [inscription?]
+And He said to them, Whose is this image, & [inscription?]
 They said to Him, Caesar's.
-Then He [said] to them, [Give] to Caesar the things [that] are Caesar's & unto God, the things that are God's.
+Then He [said] to them, [Give] to Caesar, the things [that] are Caesar's, & unto God, the things that are God's.

 For Mordecai, the Jew, was next to king Ahasuerus, [a.k.a.
-Xerxes] & [sought] the wealth of his people & [was] great among the Jews & was accepted [by] the multitude of his brethren, speaking peace to all his [descendants.]
+Xerxes,] & [sought] the wealth of his people, & [was] great among the Jews, & was accepted [by] the multitude of his brethren, speaking peace to all his [descendants.]

 1/24/2024